-Fairy ring fungi cause mottling and uneven greeness of lawns and some will harm the lawn grass particularly in dry conditions when the mycelia of the fungi coat the roots of the grass.
+Fairy ring fungi cause mottling and uneven greenness of lawns and some will harm the lawn grass particularly in dry conditions when the mycelia of the fungi coat the roots of the grass.

-The fungal infection causing fairy rings can be controlled by using Thiram Fungus Control on the lawn or turf.
+- The fungal infection causing fairy rings can be controlled by using LawnPro Mossclear on the lawn or turf.

 - Fungal diseases on lawns are exacerbated by stress caused by draught, poor drainage, low soil fertility, soil pH and excessively low cutting.
 Try to address any ways that your lawn may be under stress; improve drainage if over wet, water if over dry, adjust soil pH to 6.5-7.0 or raise the cutting height of your lawn mower.